muuncakez/muuncakez/README.md

 - 👋 Hi, I’m Naia Johnson
-- 👀 I’m interested in EECS, game development and CPU oogle boogles
+- 👀 I’m interested in EECS, game development and biontic development!
-- 🌱 I’m currently taking CS186, EECS151, and CS195 @ Berkeley
+- 🌱 I’m currently taking MCB32, CS186, EECS151, and CS195 @ UC Berkeley
-- 💞️ I’m looking to collaborate on ... websites, robotics, and task management!
+- 💞️ I’m looking to collaborate on ... websites, robotics, and bio tech!

 <!---
 muuncakez/muuncakez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.